 Shape Shift is a puzzle game where the sole objective is to get points by lining up your shape and transforming it into the oncoming shape.
 Get the same shape before the walls hit you and you get points.
 If you are the wrong shape then you die.
 You can speed up the oncoming wall once you are ready and this rewards you with more points.
 This gif quite nicely shows it off.

 Powerups are available which bestow you with more points, extra lives or slow down the walls.
 The walls get quicker as you progress through the levels which is a mechanic I nicked from Tetris and countless other puzzle games.

-So you just get the game working at a very simple and basic level but with all elements there, a crappy menu, some blocks for characters, rubbish UI and so on.
-The you go round the circle again, improving things slowly each time but never spending absolutely ages on one thing.
+So you just get the game working at a very simple and basic level but with all elements there, a crappy menu, some blocks for characters, rubbish UI, and so on.
+Then you go round the circle again, improving things slowly each time but never spending absolutely ages on one thing.

-All in all then, I am happy with my first game jam experience.
-Shape Shift will certainly be getting ported to mobile at some point in the near future, just need to figure out some nice touch controls and then we are all good.
+All in all, I am happy with my first game jam experience.
+Shape Shift will certainly be getting ported to mobile at some point in the near future, just need to figure out some nice touch controls, and then we are all good.
 More importantly, it has helped me nail down a style of working which I think can only benefit all my future projects by getting me to focus and work in a methodical and far more effective way.